awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/controlling-access.md

    }
    ```

 1. Create a Kinesis Data Firehose delivery stream under account A using the IAM role that you created in step 1\.
-When you create the delivery stream, use the AWS CLI or the Kinesis Data Firehose APIs and specify the `ClusterEndpoint` field instead of `DomainARN` for Amazon ES\.
+When you create the delivery stream, use the AWS CLI or the Kinesis Data Firehose APIs and specify the `ClusterEndpoint` field instead of `DomainARN` for OpenSearch Service\.

 **Note**
-To create a delivery stream in one AWS account with an Amazon ES destination in a different account, you must use the AWS CLI or the Kinesis Data Firehose APIs\.
+To create a delivery stream in one AWS account with an OpenSearch Service destination in a different account, you must use the AWS CLI or the Kinesis Data Firehose APIs\.
 You can't use the AWS Management Console to create this kind of cross\-account configuration\.

 ## Using Tags to Control Access<a name="tag-based-access-control"></a>